Skip to content

 Merging

-When you merge authentication methods together, it becomes a new authentication method which you can supply to -Authentication on Routes.
+When you merge authentication methods, they become a new authentication method that you can supply to -Authentication on Routes.
 By default the merged authentications expect just one to pass, but you can state that you require all to pass via the -Valid parameter on Merge-PodeAuth.

 All

-For example, you might require an API Key and Basic authentication for a user to view a Route, in which case you would set something up as follows:
+For example, you might require both an API Key and Basic authentication for a user to view a Route, in which case you would set something up as follows - in the below example we assume that the User object returned by the Basic authentication method is the User details we want to use for the Route, by specifying -MergeDefault on Merge-PodeAuth:

 # setup apikey auth